Five Mistakes to Avoid with Insurance Companies

 Caution: There are many exceptions to the statute of limitations in personal injury cases.
 Some claims require you to file a formal notice of claims within 180 days of the accident.
 Other exceptions allow claims to stay open longer than two years.
 We recommend speaking with an experienced Oregon personal injury attorney as soon as possible to learn what time deadlines apply to your specific case.

 3. DON'T BELIEVE THE INSURANCE CLAIM ADJUSTER’S VALUE OF YOUR CASE.

 Insurance companies exist to make a profit.
 To keep profits high, they need to keep claim payments low.
 Insurance claims adjusters are trained to help the company’s bottom line by paying you as little as possible for your claim.

 Insurance companies are required by law to set aside money called “reserves" that estimates the value of your claim.
 The claim adjuster won't tell you this “secret number," because they get gold stars on their performance reviews for paying you less than they honestly believe your claim is worth.
 Sometimes adjusters get bonuses and/or promotions for consistently settling claims for less than the “reserves" and saving the company money.

-It’s not uncommon for clients to tell us they got nowhere when they tried to settle their claim with the insurance company.
-One of the biggest mistakes we see clients and other personal injury attorneys make is they don’t support their settlement demand offers with proper documentation.
+It’s not uncommon for clients to tell us they got nowhere when dealing with the insurance company.
+One of the biggest mistakes we see clients and other personal injury attorneys make is that they don’t support their settlement demand offers with proper documentation.